A Review on Deep Learning in UAV Remote Sensing: Deep Neural Networks Overview

 The most common DNNs (Fig.~\ref{dnn}) are generally composed of dense layers, wherein activation functions are implemented in.
 Activation functions compute the weighted sum of input and biases, which is used to decide if a neuron can be activated or not \citep{Nwankpa2018}.
 These functions constitute decision functions that help in learning intrinsic patterns \citep{Khan2020}; i.e., they are one of the main aspects of how each neuron learns from its interaction with the other neurons.
-Commonly applied activation functions include linear, sigmoid, tahn, max-out, Rectified Linear Unit (ReLu), and variants of ReLu, including leaky ReLu, Exponential Linear Unit (ELU), and Parametric Rectified Linear Unit (PReLU) \citep{Khan2020}.
 Known as a piecewise linear function type, ReLu defines the 0 valor for all negative values of X. This function is, at the time of writing, the most popular in current DNNs models.
-There are some reasons for that since this function is not-much computationally expensive as in comparison against others, deals well with the vanishing gradient problem \citep{Nwankpa2018}, leads to more sparse representations of data, and, as described in recent literature \citep{Naitzat2020}, has the ability to change data topology.
-Regardless, another potential activation function recently explored is Mish, a self regularized non-monotonic activation function, which is returning interesting outcomes \citep{Khan2020}, as more investigations are currently conducted.
+Regardless, another potential activation function recently explored is Mish, a self regularized non-monotonic activation function \citep{Khan2020}.
+Aside from the activation function, another important information on how a DNN works is related to its layers, such as dropout, batch-normalization, convolution, deconvolution, max-pooling, encode-decode, memory cells, and others.
+This layer is regularly used to solve issues with covariance-shift within feature-maps \citep{Khan2020}.
+The organization in which the layers are composed, as well as its parameters, is one of the main aspects of the architecture.